 A crypto wallet is a digital wallet that lets you store and maintain custody over your digital assets (like cryptocurrencies, tokens, and NFTs).
 But they’re much more than storage—they also grant users access to websites and DApps on Web3.
 In that regard, they’re more like a digital passport and wallet in one.

-In Web 2.0, we log in to websites and apps with usernames and passwords, so it may seem odd to think of connecting to a website with a wallet instead.
-But there’s good reason for it: Web3 is built on blockchain networks, and blockchain requires cryptocurrency to function.
+In Web 2.0, you log into websites and apps with usernames and passwords, so it may seem odd to think of connecting to a website with a wallet instead.
+But there’s good reason for it: Web3 is built on blockchain networks, and blockchains require cryptocurrency to function.
 And because crypto is so fundamental to Web3, crypto wallets play a crucial role in navigating the decentralized Web.

 It’s also worth noting that the very first DApps built on Web3 were financial ones.
 That means most of the first Web3 users were logging in to do things like trade, lend, or borrow crypto.
 Here, too, crypto wallets were vital to participate.